SEO optimized for Google links. GEO optimizes for AI answers. This guide covers what GEO is, why it matters, and the exact steps to implement it.

 While traditional SEO focuses on ranking in link-based search results, GEO focuses on being cited, referenced, or recommended in AI-generated responses.
 This paper explains GEO concepts, implementation strategies, and why early adoption creates lasting competitive advantages.

-Traditional SEO User searches → Google shows 10 links → User clicks → User arrives at your site.
+User searches → Google shows 10 links → User clicks → User arrives at your site.

-The New Reality User asks AI → AI generates an answer → AI may cite sources → User may or may not visit your site.
+User asks AI → AI generates an answer → AI may cite sources → User may or may not visit your site.

 This fundamentally changes what "visibility" means.
 In the link era, ranking #1 meant getting 30% of clicks.
 In the AI era, being included in the AI's answer means being part of the recommendation — even if the user never visits your site directly.